Tyler Lockett has spent the last six seasons making the impossible look routine.

 "You know they're so uniquely different," Carroll said.
 "They're just uniquely different in style and in all.
 The result is you throw it to them and they catch it, and they make plays and they make big plays.
 The consistency I think is really the thing that jumps out—Tyler's been doing it for years.
 Think how long he's been good, and he just continues to be unique and special… DK just continues to be impressive, and in a totally different fashion.
 They get along well, they learn from each other, they help each other, they have good relationship and all that.
 That's always helped with our young guys that the older guys will take them under the wing; Tyler's been like that with DK the whole time."

-A look back at wide receiver Tyler Lockett's first six seasons in the NFL.
-Lockett signed a multi-year contract extension with the Seahawks on April 2, 2021.
-Read more: https://shwks.com/3v54f6
+Take a look back at Seattle Seahawks wide receiver Tyler Lockett's first seven seasons in the NFL.